hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	speed is not the goal, while still being sufficiently usable, in the middle of exploring/trying out the above

+	Using c extension modules in python to speed up often used things if required.

-Also scratch my immidiate itch of wanting a sufficiently sane and easy program given that libreoffice crashing left/right/center on me on a chromebook and the commandline sc also crashing once in a while, thus setting up the stage and giving me a reason to explore.
+Also scratch my immidiate itch of wanting a sufficiently sane and easy spreadsheet program given that libreoffice was crashing left/right/center on me on a chromebook and the commandline sc also crashing once in a while, thus setting up the stage and giving me a reason to explore.
+Having my own cmdline spreadsheet which I can update/modify as and if required relatively easily, is the icing at the end.